The Directors of your Company are pleased to present the 17th Annual

 Jaypee Greens Sports City located on the Yamuna Expressway spread over

-comprises India''s first International Motor racing track,
+comprises of India''s first International Motor racing track,

 International standard cricket stadium, a long green boulevard and much

-more.
-Your company successfully hosted the India''s First F1 race in
+subsidiary of your company successfully hosted the India''s First F1

-development of Sports City, inter-alia, comprises various thematic
+2013.
+The development of Sports City inter-alia comprises of various

-facilities.
+institutional facilities.
 The commercial zone will offer well defined

 Districts which will have a vast range of products including villas,